Zuzanav/tic-tac-toe/README.md

 ## Future Features:
 I plan on adding extra bells and whistles to this game by:
 - Adding a reset button so one does not need to refresh the page in order to start a new game
+- If game reaches a 'draw', change text above that indicates it is a draw
 - Additional styling to the "X" and "O"

 ## Technologies Used: